 Step 2: Configure database connection settings

 For Stitch to successfully connect with your CloudSQL instance, you’ll need to add our IP addresses to the database’s authorized networks list.

 - Sign into your Google Cloud Platform account.

 - Navigate to the Cloud SQL Instances page.

 - Click the instance name to open its details page.

 - Locate the Public IP section.

-For each of the following IP addresses, complete the following:
+For each of the Stitch data pipeline region IP addresses you retrieved in Step 1, complete the following:

 - Click + Add network.